Ciarán Foy

-Ciarán Foy (born 1979) is an Irish film director and screenwriter, best known for directing and writing Citadel and directing Sinister 2.
+Ciarán Foy (born 1979) is an Irish film director and screenwriter, best known for directing and writing Citadel and directing Sinister 2 and Eli.

 Early life

 Foy was born in Northside Dublin in October 1979 and graduated from the National Film School.

 Career

 In 2006, Foy directed an award-winning short film The Faeries of Blackheath Woods based on his own script.

 In 2012, Foy wrote and directed his feature film debut, an Irish psychological horror Citadel, starring Aneurin Barnard in the lead role.
 The film premiered at the South by Southwest festival on 11 March 2012 and won several awards.

 Foy next directed the supernatural horror film Sinister 2 for Blumhouse Productions, starring James Ransone and Shannyn Sossamon.
 The film was written by Scott Derrickson and C. Robert Cargill, and was released on 21 August 2015 by Focus Features' label Gramercy Pictures.
 Derrickson secured Foy the directing job of the film after watching Citadel.

 Foy is set to direct a 1960s Ireland-set elevated thriller film The Shee, produced by Blumhouse's Jason Blum, Alan Maher's Roads Entertainment and Foy's Shadow Aspect.